spectrocloud/librarium/content/docs/12.5-vertex/00-fips/01-fips-compliant-components.md

 <InfoBox>

 The Longhorn Manager component is partially FIPS-compliant.
-This component uses utiltities that are not using a FIPS- compliant version of OpenSSL.
+This component uses utiltities that are not using a FIPS-compliant version of OpenSSL.
 The following utilities are not FIPS-compliant:

 - openssl
 - curl